SIMPATICOProject/citizenpedia/README.md

 Note: Be careful not to add an ending '/' to the ProxyPass path.

-#### Optional
+### AAC Integration

 The file

 /config/local.env.sample.js

-Can be renamed to local.env.js in order to have some extra config constants that will be used in the app.
+Has to be renamed to local.env.js in order to have some extra config constants that will be used in the app.
+There, the following constants must be declared for the integration with AAC:

+AAC_ID
+AAC_SECRET
+AAC_TOKEN_URL
+AAC_URL
+AAC_CALLBACK_URL

+#### Optional

 For automation purposes, the file node-app_example can be used to configure the app as a Linux service, e.g. use "service qae start" to start the Citizenpedia.